 3. Shawarma

 “Shawarma” comes from the Turkish word “çevirme,” which means “to spin,” and that is how this popular Middle Eastern dish is made.
 The meat cut is put into a cone-like shape and turns slowly while the meat is cut into finely thin slices.
-It is one of the most popular sandwiches from the Levantine cuisine, especially in Syria and Lebanon.
+It is one of the most popular sandwiches in Levantine cuisine, especially in Syria and Lebanon.

 The origin of shawarma has been debated, claiming that this food idea originated in Turkey during the Ottoman Empire and then found its way into the Arab world.
 Others believe it to be Greek since it bears a great resemblance to their gyros.
 No matter where shawarma comes from, its palatable taste is agreed on by most food lovers, if not even all of them.